 Season Two Ratings

-The second season of Transplant averages a 0.16 rating in the 18-49 demographic and 1.18 million viewers in the live+same day ratings (includes all DVR playback through 3:00 AM).
-Compared to season one, that’s down by 64% in the demo and down by 66% in viewership.
+The second season of Transplant averaged a 0.14 rating in the 18-49 demographic and 1.28 million viewers in the live+same day ratings (includes all DVR playback through 3:00 AM).
+Compared to season one, that’s down by 68% in the demo and down by 63% in viewership.
 While these numbers don’t include further delayed or streaming viewing, they are a very good indicator of how a show is performing, especially when compared to others on the same channel.
 Though other economic factors are involved, the higher-rated shows usually get renewed and the lower-rated ones get cancelled.
 Find out how Transplant stacks up against other NBC TV shows.

 Will NBC cancel or renew Transplant?
 The medical drama originates in Canada where it’s already been renewed for season three.
 It costs less for the peacock network to license this show than to produce an original series.
-So, I suspect Transplant will continue airing on NBC but it will likely air during the summer months next time around.
+So, despite the very low airings, I suspect Transplant will continue airing on NBC.
 I’ll update this page with breaking developments.
 Subscribe for free alerts on Transplant cancellation or renewal news.

 Transplant Cancellation & Renewal Related Links